scalalandio/chimney/docs/source/transformers/unsafe-options.rst

   Transforming ``None`` into a concrete value will lead to ``NoSuchElementException`` at runtime, so use it at your own risk.

-  Since version 0.5.0 there is available better, safe alternative: :ref:`lifted-transformers`.

 Proto3 motivational example
 ---------------------------